-The US Army Acquisition Support Center (USAASC) is responsible for developing the policy, implementation guidance, and the management of training programs for military and civilian workforce members.
-USAASC is the sponsor for the NPS- MSPM.MSPM is an 8-quarter part-time degree program that is conducted by distributed learning.
-All classes use an internet tool called “Elluminate.”
-Elluminate uses Voice over Internet Protocol (VoIP) technology to send both video and audio over the Internet to any computer logged into the course site.
-MSPM is delivered exclusively over the Internet using two 3-hour sessions a week from 0800-1100 (Pacific Time).
-To use Elluminate, students will need Internet access, a personal computer (PC) microphone, and a PC camera (optional).
-There is no special software for Elluminate.
+The U.S. Army Acquisition Support Center (USAASC), Director, Acquisition Career Management (DACM) Office is responsible for developing the policy, implementation guidance, and the management of training programs for military and civilian acquisition workforce members.
+The Army DACM Office is the sponsor for the NPS-MSPM.
+The NPS-MSPM program is an 8-quarter part-time degree program that is conducted by distributed learning.
+All classes use an Internet tool called “Collaborate.”
+Collaborate uses Voice over Internet Protocol (VoIP) technology to send both video and audio over the Internet to any computer logged into the course site.
+The NPS-MSPM program is delivered exclusively over the Internet using two 3-hour sessions a week from 0800-1100 (Pacific Time).
+To use Collaborate, students will need Internet access, a personal computer (PC) microphone, and a PC camera (optional).
+There is no special software for Collaborate.

 Several Defense Acquisition University (DAU) course equivalencies are earned while attending this course of study.
 Students who complete the degree program may earn Defense Acquisition Workforce Improvement Act (DAWIA) training requirements for Program Management 352; Contracting Series; Systems Engineering (SYS 101,202, 203); Software Acquisition Management (SAM 201); Production and Quality Management (PQM 101 and 201); and Test and Evaluation (TST 204).